BirkdaleHigh/ps-SchoolGroups/README.md

 ﻿# School Groups
-Manage school group and user lifecycle (creation, membership, removal) actions common in the school.
+Manage school group and user life cycle (creation, membership, removal) actions common in the school.
 Uses the "EmployeeNumber" field from Active Directory to reference the school "Admission Number" from the MIS as a unique ID.

 ## Features
 - Sync your users active directory field `EmployeeNumber` with MIS `AdmissionNumber` record per student